 - Excellent verbal and written communication skills

-- Public speaking/training expertise
+- Public speaking and/or training expertise

-Physical and Mental Demands:
+Typical Physical and Mental Demands:

-Please mail or email cover letter and resume to:
+Please email cover letter and resume to: